Maatschappelijk leiderschapMaatschappelijk ondernemerschap

 Timed with his participation in the global leadership event, Dr. de Waal’s work offers critical insights into leadership in the healthcare sector, particularly in the context of rising citizen influence (as he predicted in his book ‘Civil Leadership as the Future of Leadership’ (Amazon, 2018), and the need for courageous, value-driven leadership.
 His presence at the ILA conference, a global gathering of leadership scholars and practitioners, marks a significant moment for his work as it reaches a broader, international audience.

-In “Het zal MIJN zorg zijn”, Dr. Steven P.M. de Waal outlines seven key routes for improving the healthcare system in the Netherlands.
-These routes are grounded in practical solutions and drawn from examples of leadership within Dutch healthcare.
+In “Het zal MIJN zorg zijn”, (It will be MY CARE) Dr. Steven P.M. de Waal outlines seven key routes for improving the healthcare system in the Netherlands.
+These routes are grounded in practical solutions and drawn from many examples of leaders personally within Dutch healthcare.

 ROUTE 1.
 Stimulating Civil Leadership in Healthcare